AML and VYXEOS frequently asked questions

 What is t-AML?

-Therapy-related acute myeloid leukemia, also known as t-AML, is a type of secondary AML (sAML) that may occur in those who have previously been treated for cancer with chemotherapy, radiation therapy, or immunotherapy.
+Therapy-related acute myeloid leukemia, also known as t-AML, is a type of secondary AML (sAML) that may occur in those who have previously been treated for cancer or non-cancer with chemotherapy, radiation therapy, or immunotherapy.

 What is AML-MRC?